Sleath Lowrey Award

-This scholarship is open for award to all undergraduate honours or higher level classical singing music students enrolled in the Faculty.
+This scholarship is open for award to undergraduate honours or higher level classical singing music students enrolled in the Faculty.
 Applicants must be Australian Citizens.

 Applications will be assessed by the criteria above, in addition to student's previous results attained.
 Music staff will shortlist for the panel, and a selection panel will make their decision based upon the performance of the shortlisted applicants at audition on Monday 24th September.
 Please do not apply if you will not be able to attend the audition as it will not be rescheduled.
 An accompanist, David Barnard, will be provided.
 Shortlisted applicants are requested to present three short classical pieces for the panel (music from their final recital that best suits the applicant's vocal range and technical ability), including one Italian work.
 Shortlisted applicants will also be questioned at the interview/audition as to their musical intentions and need for financial assistance.